Virginia

 • Charges involving mistaken identity or unauthorized use of identifying information;

-• Deferred dismissals for possession of marijuana and underage possession of alcohol;
+• Deferred dismissals for possession of marijuana;

 • Misdemeanor non-convictions (excluding traffic infractions) unless the Commonwealth’s attorney objects on one of five specific grounds.
 There are some exceptions for non-convictions, such as when the charge is dropped as part of a plea agreement.
 Non-convictions that do not qualify for automatic sealing can still go through the petition-based process.

-See §§ 19.2-392.6, 19.2-392.7, 19.392.8(a).
+See §§ 19.2-392.6, 19.2-392.7, 19.392.8(A).
 To qualify for automatic sealing, seven years must have passed since the conviction or deferred dismissal, the person must not have any new convictions during that time, and on the date of disposition, the person must not have been convicted of another offense that is ineligible for automatic sealing.

-2) Sealing at disposition: Felony acquittals and dismissals with prejudice can be sealed by the court immediately at the time of disposition, without filing a petition, “with the concurrence of” the Commonwealth’s attorney. § 19.2-392.8(b).
+2) Sealing at disposition: Felony acquittals and dismissals with prejudice can be sealed by the court immediately at the time of disposition, without filing a petition, “with the concurrence of” the Commonwealth’s attorney. § 19.2-392.8(B).
 If the prosecutor refuses or sealing is denied by the court, the individual can still petition to seal the record.

 • Nearly all other misdemeanor convictions, except DUI and domestic assault, are eligible if the person was not convicted of a new crime for a seven-year period after conviction or release from incarceration.